savagedata/regression-tree-tutorial/README.md

 ![](tutorial_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

-There's a second commonly used method for choosing the best split.
+There's a second commonly used method for choosing the best split...

 ### Conditional Inference